cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/tf_start/tf_geting_started.md

 ### Step 6: Create the blueprint

 Once all information has been filled out, you can click the "Submit" button.
-The {{< param cfy_manager_name >}} will automatically generated a blueprint based on the Terraform module, Inputs, and Outputs or Capabilities that you have defined in the dialog.
-If there are any errors with your blueprint definition, they will be displayed in dialog.
+The {{< param cfy_manager_name >}} will automatically generate a blueprint based on the Terraform module, Inputs, and Outputs or Capabilities that you have defined in the dialog.
+If there are any errors with your blueprint definition, they will be displayed in a dialog.

 Once the blueprint has been generated, you will automatically be redirected to the Deploy dialog for the blueprint.